Jane Fonda's Workout: Legacy

+Fonda reshaped the home video industry by selling 17 million videos from 1982 to 1995; far more than any other non-theatrical title in that period.
 The fitness industry traces a large measure of its success to Fonda's Workout series.
 Equinox Group's National Director Carol Espel said about Fonda, "She opened the door for us who were either dancers or interested in fitness to become professionals and create an industry...
 She helped legitimize fitness as a viable business."
 Many dance and fitness instructors of the late 1970s and early 1980s rode the wave created by Workout, expanding their businesses dramatically.
 Richard Simmons embraced the new video format with 1985's Get Started.
 Jazzercise was already an established exercise studio in the North County San Diego area, releasing a popular LP, but after Fonda the company grew very quickly, releasing aerobics videos and opening many franchise studios.
 In 1985, fitness teacher Joanie Greggains shifted from LPs to video with Total Shape Up, and in 1987, personal trainer Kathy Smith followed suit by releasing Starting Out for beginners.
 Jake Steinfeld of Body by Jake fame delivered the Energize Yourself video in 1986.
 On the other hand, aerobics dance pioneer Jacki Sorensen watched her large organization reduce in size through the 1980s, partly because of competition.

 A handful of celebrities capitalized on the exercise video concept, including Cher, Arnold Schwarzenegger, Caitlyn Jenner, Pat Boone, Debbie Reynolds and Raquel Welch.
 While Fonda encouraged her viewers to get in shape so that they could go out and change the world, the message in Welch's yoga-oriented video was to get in shape to change the inner self.
 These stars enjoyed limited sales, never matching Fonda's reach.

 In 2010, Fonda released the first of three videos in her new series titled Prime Time, aimed at users 50 years and older.
 In 2014 after many requests, she re-released five of her original 1980s videos on DVD and digital download, followed in 2018 by the re-release of another two of her videos from the early 1990s.
 In 2020 during the COVID-19 pandemic, Fonda recorded a brief exercise sequence at age 82, sympathizing with people who exercise at home while quarantined.
 Combining her political activism with 1980s-era video scenes and recently shot footage, Fonda gained views on Instagram and TikTok.